Are you paying enough attention to your on-page SEO?

 I’d like to say a few words about the Keys4Up tool and about the SEMRush related keywords feature.
 This will throw some additional light over the whole LSI concept.

 As I mentioned earlier in this article, LSI keywords are not exactly synonyms.
-They actually are closely related and relevant terms!
+The difference between LSIs and synonyms is that the latter are closely related and relevant terms!

 Let me describe this better with yet another example.